akhilaantony111/React-Native-Starter/README.md

 # React-Native-Starter
-A react native starter kit with Redux Saga, React navigation 5.x and typescript
+A react native starter kit with Redux Saga, React navigation 5.x, native splash screen handling and used typescript.